Node.js Interview Questions

 Following are the main advantages of Node.js:

 I/O stands for input and output.
-It will access anything outside of your application.
-It will be loaded into the machine memory to run the program, once the application is started.
+It accesses anything outside of your application.
+It loaded into the machine memory to run the program, once the application starts.

 There are two types of API functions in Node.js:

 9) What is error-first callback?

 Error-first callbacks are used to pass errors and data.
 If something goes wrong, the programmer has to check the first argument because it is always an error argument.
 Additional arguments are used to pass data.

 All the API's of Node.js library are asynchronous means non-blocking.
 A Node.js based server never waits for an API to return data.
 The Node.js server moves to the next API after calling it, and a notification mechanism of Events of Node.js responds to the server for the previous API call.

 11) How can you avoid callbacks?